 Mellon FIT is a student organization that maintains a gym and hosts free weekly fitness classes in Mellon Institute.
 This organization is open to all members of the CMU community.
-Contact Alex Carpenter at mellonfit@gmail.com for additional information.
+Contact mellonfit@gmail.com for additional information.

-Resources for Teaching, Communication, Outreach, Entrepreneurship, and Other Career and Professional Development
+Resources for Teaching, Communication, Outreach, Entrepreneurship, and Other Career and Professional Development competitive, employers often look for signs of your interpersonal, communication and leadership skills as well as your scientific expertise.

 Graduate students can find support and resources for development toward various career interests through the central university resources and local Pittsburgh organizations below.
 You are encouraged to talk with the contacts below and departmental faculty to identify good opportunities for you.
-Especially when the job market is competitive, employers often look for signs of your interpersonal, communication and leadership skills as well as your scientific expertise.
+Especially when the job market is